Friday Recap: Robo Edition

 Photo by Ewen and Donabel

-Steering back to the topic of blogs, I got a kick out of a collection of word clouds from a few popular Internet marketing blogs.
+Steering back to the topic of blogs, I got a kick out of a collection of word clouds from a few popular Digital marketing blogs.
 I’ve used Wordle to make word clouds for some of my favorite search engine optimization blogs, but I’ve never looked at the clouds side by side.
 I think it’s useful to see if you’re actually talking about the content you think you’re talking about.
 So who wins the exercise?
 My vote goes to David Mihm, whose word cloud shows just how topical the blog is to his core interest, local search.

 Another favorite search-related blogger is Google’s head of Web spam Matt Cutts.
 But Matt doesn’t talk only about search and SEO on his blog.
 In fact, this week he’s inviting readers to vote for his next 30-day project.
 “Bike to work” is currently in first with 25 percent of the vote.
 Want to chime in on what Matt should do?